 All Reports of Calibration or Certification are signed "for the Director of the National Institute of Standards and Technology" by the RPD Chief or his/her designate.
-Those designated with the authority to sign a report (i.e., an Acting Division Chief or Acting Group Leader) must have attended an RPD Quality System training session within the previous 12 months.
+Those designated with the authority to sign a report (i.e., an Acting Division Chief or Acting Group Leader) must have previous training on the RPD Quality System.

 The calibration personnel, Group Leader, and the Division Chief sign calibration reports.
 Calibration personnel have the responsibility to sign off on reports they have written or reviewed as an independent reviewer.
-Calibration personnel and managers who sign reports must have attended an RPD Quality System training session within the previous 12 months.
+Calibration personnel and managers who sign reports must have previous training on the RPD Quality System.

-Version Date Author Approval Pages Filename 7.10 10/21/2015 MFD LRK 26 of 31 RPDQMIIv710
+Version Date Author Approval Pages Filename 7.20 3/1/2017 СМО LRK 27 of 32 RPDQMIIv720